Hash-Studios/e-learning-app/README.md

 The following packages are needed for the development of this application.

 - `provider: ^4.1.3` for caching data, and state management
-- `optimized_cached_image: ^0.1.13` for caching wallpapers
-- `palette_generator: ^0.2.2` for generating wallpaper colors
-- `flutter_colorpicker: ^0.3.4` for color picker dialog
 - `fluttertoast: ^4.0.1` for toast notifications
-- `gallery_saver: ^2.0.1` for saving wallpapers to gallery
-- `shared_preferences: ^0.5.7` for storing settings like theme
+- `shared_preferences: ^0.5.7` for storing settings like app state
-- `share: ^0.6.4` for sharing the wallpaper links
-- `url_launcher: ^5.4.5` for launching urls
-- `cloud_firestore: ^0.13.5` for storing liked images and other user based data
-- `firebase_core: ^0.4.4+3` for firebase support
+- `firebase_core: ^0.4.4+3` for firebase core
-- `firebase_auth: ^0.16.0` for user authentication
+- `firebase_auth: ^0.16.0` for user auth
-- `firebase_dynamic_links: ^0.5.1` for wallpaper link generation and handling
 - `google_sign_in: ^4.4.4` for Google sign in support
-- `permission_handler: ^5.0.1+1` for handling required device permissions
 - `flare_splash_screen: ^3.0.1` for the animated splash screen
 - `flutter_svg: 0.17.4` for svg assets
-- `sliding_up_panel: ^1.0.2` for sliding info panel
 - `firebase_analytics: ^5.0.16` for analytics
-- `firebase_messaging: ^6.0.16` for notifications
-- `in_app_purchase: ^0.3.4+1` for in-app purchases

-More details about these can be found in the [`pubspec.yaml`](https://github.com/Hash-Studios/Prism/tree/master/pubspec.yaml) file.
+More details about these can be found in the [`pubspec.yaml`](https://github.com/Hash-Studios/e-learning-app/tree/master/pubspec.yaml) file.

 ## Usage

-The application files for Android devices can be found on [Google Play Store](https://play.google.com/store/apps/details?id=com.hash.prism).

-More information about the releases can be found in the [Release](https://github.com/Hash-Studios/Prism/releases) tab.
+More information about the releases can be found in the [Release](https://github.com/Hash-Studios/e-learning-app/releases) tab.

 ## Contributing

-First off, thank you for considering contributing to Prism.
-It's people like you that make Prism such a great app.
+First off, thank you for considering contributing to e-learning app.
+It's people like you that make e-learning app such a great app.

-To start your lovely journey with Prism, first read the [`contributing guidelines`](https://github.com/Hash-Studios/Prism/tree/master/CONTRIBUTING.md) and then fork the repo to start contributing!
+To start your lovely journey with e-learning app, first read the [`contributing guidelines`](https://github.com/Hash-Studios/e-learning app/tree/master/CONTRIBUTING.md) and then fork the repo to start contributing!

 ## License

-This app is licensed under the [`BSD 3-Clause License`](https://github.com/Hash-Studios/Prism/tree/master/LICENSE.txt).
+This app is licensed under the [`BSD 3-Clause License`](https://github.com/Hash-Studios/e-learning app/tree/master/LICENSE.txt).
 Any Usage of the source code must follow the below license.

 ```